Mykola Kmit

-Mykola Ivanovich Kmit (Микола Іванович Кміть; born March 24, 1966) is a Ukrainian politician and the former head of the Lviv Oblast State Administration.
+Mykola Ivanovych Kmit (Микола Іванович Кміть; born 24 March 1966) is a Ukrainian politician and the former head of the Lviv Oblast State Administration.
 He is a president of the Ukrainian football club FC Skala Stryi (originally from Morshyn).

-Biography

 Business career

-A graduate of the Lviv Polytechnic Institute, during 1992-1995 under Mr. Kmit's management the Invest-Center JSC became a large wholesale supplier of the Ukrainian china and ceramic ware to Russia.
+Kmit is a graduate of the Lviv Polytechnic Institute.
+Between 1992 and 1995, under Kmit's management, the Invest-Center JSC became a large wholesale supplier of the Ukrainian china and ceramic ware to Russia.

-From 1996 till 2004 Mykola Kmit led Nova company specializing in mineral water production and bottling in Morshyn.
+Between 1996 and 2004, Kmit led Nova company specializing in mineral water production and bottling in Morshyn.
 His leadership resulted in the establishing of the biggest distribution network in Ukraine.

 Since 2005 till February 2008, Mykola Kmit is a top-manager, co-owner and strategist of the Industrial and Distribution Systems (IDS).
 Under his management several new factories were launched and IDS Group became the leader in the Ukrainian mineral water market.